TQRG/BugSwarm/README.md

     cd its/ruling
     mvn clean install -DskipTests=false

 This test gives you the opportunity to examine the issues created by each rule and make sure they're what you expect.
-You can inspect new/lost issues checking web-pages mentioned in the logs at the end of analysis:

-    INFO  - HTML Issues Report generated: /path/to/project/sonar-java/its/sources/src/.sonar/issues-report/issues-report.html INFO  - Light HTML Issues Report generated: /path/to/project/sonar-java/its/sources/src/.sonar/issues-report/issues-report-light.html
+Any implemented rule is highly likely to raise issues on the multiple projects we use as ruling code base.

+* For newly implemented rule, it means that a first build will most probably fail, caused by differences between expected results (without any values for the new rule) and the new results.
+You can inspect these new issues by searching for files named after your rule (`squid-SXXXX.json`) in the following folder:

+        /path/to/project/sonar-java/its/ruling/target/actual/...

+* For existing rules which are modified, you may expect some differences between "actual" (from new analysis) and expected results.
+Review carefully the changes which are shown and update the expected resources accordingly.

-If everything looks good to you, you can copy the file with the actual issues located at:
+All the  `json` files contain a list of lines, indexed by file, expliciting where the issues raised by a specific rule are located.
+If/When everything looks good to you, you can copy the file with the actual issues located at:

     its/ruling/target/actual/